How does ‘main-stream’ critical scholarship deal with the biblical narratives of the birth of Jesus?

 There was indeed a census.
 However, this took place some time after Jesus’ birth (in 6 C.E.), and involved only the region of Judea, Samaria, and Idumea (not the entire Roman empire, including Galilee, as Lk 2:1 asserts).
 A further ‘inaccuracy’ on the part of Luke is that people would have to register in their own home towns, not in those of their ancestors.
 A further problem with Luke’s account is that it ‘contradicts’ Matthew, for the latter has Jesus born a decade earlier, just before the death of Herod.

-So, there is some confusion about even the approximate date of Jesus’ birth.
+So, for Bond, there is some confusion about even the approximate date of Jesus’ birth.
 The earliest Christians simply didn’t know, and so Matthew and Luke used various well-known events from around that time (a recent celestial phenomenon, the death of Herod, and, in Luke’s case, the census of Quirinius), and constructed stories that would bring out the theological points they wished to emphasise.

 To someone like me, who has a high index of confidence in the historical trustworthiness of the Gospel accounts, the more critical approach outlines above represents an interesting challenge.
 It goes without saying that all historical writing is interpretative.
 We ought, no doubt, to judge historical writing by the norms and standards that were accepted at the time, and not by modern standards.